-The environmental assessment process under Regulation 27/1999 requires the proponent to first prepare a draft Framework of Reference (FoR) for the analysis of environmental impacts for assessment by DNMA.
+The environmental assessment process under Regulation 51/1993 requires the proponent to first prepare a draft Framework of Reference (FoR) for the analysis of environmental impacts for assessment by DNMA.
 The purpose of the FoR document is to outline the project, its environmental setting, and potential environmental impacts and to describe the environmental studies to be conducted by the proponent during the EIA.
 The DNMA evaluates the draft FoR and provides advice to the proponent.
 The draft FoR is then agreed and finalised between DNMA and the proponent and so establishes the scope and framework for conducting the EIA.
 Eni submitted its draft FoR to DNMA on the 24 November 2009 and received advice on 21 December 2009.

-Eni has prepared this EIS for submission to DNMA in accordance with the requirements of Regulation 27/1999 and the FoR.
+Eni has prepared this EIS for submission to DNMA in accordance with the requirements of Regulation 51/1993 and the FoR.
 The EIS must be approved by DNMA prior to implementation of the project.
-According to Article 20 of Regulation 27/1999, DNMA must issue a decision on the environmental acceptability of the drilling program within 75 days of receipt of the EIS.
-If no decision is provided within 75 days of receipt of the EIS, the proposal is deemed to be environmentally acceptable.

-During the EIA process, in addition to the EIS, an Environmental Management Plan (EMP) must also be developed.
+During the EIA process, in addition to the EIS, an EMP must also be developed.
 DNMA Guideline No. 7 Preparation of an Environmental Management Plan defines the requirements for an EMP for development proposals.
 Annex A of Guideline No. 7 describes the required scope and content of an EMP and Annexes B to G describe the environmental and social aspects that should be considered.
-The EMP will be submitted prior to the commencement of drilling.
+The final EMP will be submitted at the same time as this final EIS.